flybirdcl/flybirdcl.github.io/README.md

 <figure>
     <img src="https://user-images.githubusercontent.com/22489728/234212476-8155a9ea-4534-4b01-80ba-e9bfa9ee0094.png"
          alt="Model Loss">
     <figcaption>Above is some example of the predictions the model makes.
-We can see here that the model uses the past 48 hours of data, and predicts 24 hours into the future (shown on the x axis).
+We can see here that the model uses the past 48 hours of data, and predicts 24 hours into the future (shown on the x axis) the temperature in Celcius.
 We can see the predictions are similiar to the true values of the temperature.</figcaption>
 </figure>

 ![image](https://user-images.githubusercontent.com/22489728/234212509-124fa24c-90f4-453e-8413-fbb8d001d8cd.png)
-*Another example of the predictions the model makes.*
+*Another example of the predictions the model makes with temperature in Celcius.*

 ## Reflection